No passwords, No popups, No AI, No cost:

 December 15, 2010

 Q. I am looking for some expert help establishing a method to finish 25 to 75 small bores in some tooling we make.
 The bore is a thru hole and is 0.096 X .375 long.
 The hole tolerance is +.0000 -.0005.
 Run out is .001 to the OD which is .750.
 The required surface finish is a #2 Ra.
 The material ranges from A-2 to CPM V15 and is a Rockwell of 62.
 I have found using a lap will bell mouth the top and bottom of the hole.
-We have had a previous vender that would EDM the holes and then polish the bores with Q-tip [affil links] and diamond polish.
+We have had a previous vender that would EDM the holes and then polish the bores with Q-tips this on eBay or Amazon [affil links] and diamond polish.
 At times the holes would have unacceptable runout.
 Because of these and many other issues we would like to pull the work back in house for better process control.
 An old tool and die maker said to use a honing machine but I am unsure what the surface finish would be achieved.
 Any help would be appreciated.

 Jr schafer